TonioGela/blog/content/overkilling-sudoku.en.md

 ## Adding utility methods

 Our `Sudoku` case class is pretty much useless without any function using it, so let's write a few methods that might help us solve the problem.
-Since each number in each cell is _row_, _column_ and _cell_ constrained, it makes sense to create methods to extract those pieces of information from the case class.
+Since each number in each cell is _row_, _column_ and _cell_ constrained, it makes sense to code a way to extract those pieces of information from the case class.

 {% codeBlock(title="Sudoku.scala") %}
 ```scala3